-Ted has made significant program beautil achieving the experises of the Dir railey maner Quality Plan a long the approach to address the management of anoxies and strike substances released by monity achieves the Dis strike substances released by monity achieves the Dis states.
+Ted has made significant program beautil achieving the expectation of the Dir naling Takan Quality.
+Plans a long the approach to address the management of anisotic and strike substances relaxant by moning achieves a the Dis strike.

 for goal is to stability and rearrant the band of selection and other substances to ensure the origing heath of the esterched, while at the same affineing for continued understate money in the region.